zj52024/Goose-Goose-Goose/README.md

 - User & role list (working on)
 - Draw everyone's location on map (Scheduled)
+- GUI
-- GUI (Scheduled)
+- AOBScan for some offsets (Scheduled)

+## Known bug

+- When inject, the game crashed.
+Please wait for a moment and re-inject the dll.
+- After end the game or vote time, sometimes the game crashed.
+I don't know about this.
+If you know about this, please notice me.

 ## Used tools

-- Visual Studio 2019 community
+- Visual Studio 2022 community v17.3.3
 - cheat engine 6.3.0.0 & Mono dissector
 - x64dbg
 - Il2cppDumper